ilap/CSC8311A1/README.md

 Design Guide RNA - CSC8311 Assignment (20015/2016) README file
 ==============================================================

 This tool for the CSC8311 Assignment is developed by Django with Python and Biopython.

-It try to find guide RNA in a sequence similar to the target sequence in a genome and stores the results in database.
+It tries to find guide RNA in a sequence similar to the target sequence in a genome and stores the results in database.

 Firstly, the query sequence (genome of a species where we want to find gRNAs)